How to Invest in Index Funds

 All these factors play a role in narrowing down the best index fund for you to invest in.
 Sometimes you’ll end up with a niche index, like the Amplify Online Retail (IBUY) ecommerce-focused index.
 Other times, you’ll realize that a major index is best for you, like the Russell 2000 Index (RUT).

-The Pros of Index Investing
+The Pros of This Type of Investing

 The major positive of index investments is that they’re hands-off.
 You can keep contributing to them and profiting as the market continues to go up.
 There’s not a lot of thinking required!
 So long as you choose a low-fee index fund and that fund continues to perform, your investment will grow.
 The longer your time horizon, the better you’ll do.
 Index funds are also liquid—easy to enter and exit positions.
 That means you can keep building on a strong position or access your funds whenever you need them.